 Getting an Account: Contact Mark Dalton for staff and student accounts.

-Using this site, you can take any YouTube video (including ones you create and upload to your GAFE YouTube channel), and turn them into interactive lesson activities.
+Using this site, you can take any YouTube video (including ones you create and upload to your Google Workspace YouTube channel), and turn them into interactive lesson activities.
 You can even include questions in the videos for students to answers.
 You can monitor students progress, see how much of a video they watched, and get grades on questions you included.
 The premium version, licensed by our district, gives you access to a range of curricular materials and additional tools.
+You can also take advantage of built-in Google Classroom integration.

 Getting an Account: Teachers, contact Mark Dalton for the link to create your Pro account.
 Once done, you and your students will be able to log in with the Google button.